cekkr/grid-pascal-sim.html/README.md

 ## Controls Overview
 - **Simulation Core**
   Configure the number of generations to propagate and choose how multiple contributions reunify (`sum`, `average`, `max`).
+  Dial in optional *Backpropagation Steps* to iteratively let child corrections influence parents (and, if desired, cascade back to children).

 - **Propagation Rules**
   *Move Vectors* define how children spawn (`[dx, dy]`).
-  *Propagation Function* runs for each parent → child transfer with the signature `propagate(parentValue, branchIndex, moveVector)`.
-The default script grows the left branch and damps the right.
+  *Propagation Dimensions* expose primary and secondary scripts that run per parent → child transfer with the signature `dimension(parentValue, parentDimensions, branchIndex, moveVector, context)`.
+Return either a number or an object such as `{ value, isActive, meta }`.
+  *Effective Final Value* receives the aggregated dimension outputs (`effectiveValue(dimensions, context)`) and resolves the scalar that drives rendering/statistics.
+  *Backpropagation Function* executes during optional rewind passes with the signature `backprop(childState, parentState, context)` and can nudge parents and descendants after the forward sweep.

 - **Visualization**
   Select the gradient scale: